 Sounds easy enough, right?
 But keep in mind that collection agencies are trained to get as much money as possible from consumers.
 After all, the more they collect, the more money they make!
-So negotiating an affordable settlement can be challenging, although it’s certainly not impossible.
+So negotiating an affordable settlement can be challenging if you don't know what you are doing.

 Here are answers to two of the most frequently asked questions we get about settling debts with bill collectors: